poweraudio/surge/README.md

 The following changes have since been merged upstream:

 * Fixed compilation errors when Lua is disabled.

+The following changes have since been replicated or superseded upstream:

+* Removed architecture restrictions in the code; SIMDe is used for non-x86 architectures (and was already being used for ARM).

 [a fork of JUCE]: https://github.com/poweraudio/surge-juce
 [`lv2-only`]: https://github.com/poweraudio/surge/tree/lv2-only